shakna-israel/upscaler_analysis/Testing.md

 The results of our own testing should be included in the following files:

-* For 200% scaling: diffs_x2.png and diffs_x2.json
+* For 200% scaling: `diffs_x2.png` and `diffs_x2.json`

-* For 300% scaling: diffs_x3.png and diffs_x3.json
+* For 300% scaling: `diffs_x3.png` and `diffs_x3.json`

 ---

 ## Results - 200% Scale

 On our test dataset, a version of the 1911 Epee Dual [^epeedual] was processed, at a scale of 200%.

 601 frames were examined.

+The size of each frame was originally 320x240, and was upscaled to 640x480.

 The exact command run was: